gouravkakkar/g-validator/README.md

 Installation
 ===========

 You need g-validate.properties file on your classpath.
 It is provided with the source package.
-This file servers as a medium of input to the validation framework.
+This file serves as a medium of input to the validation framework.

 Sample Usage
 ===========